School of Natural Science and Mathematics

 General Science Course Descriptions

-GNSCI 130 Discovery in Science: Chemistry of Food (4)
+GNSCI 130 Physical Science: Chemistry of Food (4)

 This integrated laboratory and lecture course surveys food’s chemical constituents in minerals, carbohydrates, calories, vitamins, proteins, preservatives and flavorings, as well as a variety of cooking and preparation processes with respect to chemistry.
 Students will also gain an understanding of food borne illnesses.
 Course will also include the current interest in genetically modified foods and molecular gastronomy, popular with many chefs today.
 Students will gain a better understanding of the food we eat and how to prepare it safely, nutritionally and tastefully.
 Integrated lecture and lab.

-GNSCI 131 Discovery in Science: Biology of Healthcare (4)
+GNSCI 131 Biological Science: Biology of Healthcare (4)

 This course examines the role of biological science in healthcare through an in-depth exploration of a selected group of anatomical and physiological conditions and topics that challenge medicine in the twenty-first century.
 Specific issues addressed in the course include: